-What is an Outpatient Treatment Center?
+What Is an Outpatient Rehab Center?

-Benefits of Outpatient Treatment
+What Are the Benefits of Outpatient Addiction Treatment Programs?

-Outpatient treatment is appropriate for those whose condition is sufficiently stable, whose symptoms are mild, and are willing to participate in the treatment plan.1
+Depending on the individual’s needs, outpatient treatment can be a good means of obtaining substance abuse recovery help.
+Outpatient substance abuse treatment is appropriate for those whose condition is sufficiently stable, whose symptoms are mild and who are willing to participate in the treatment plan.1

 - In a hospital clinic.